Skip to main content Skip to footer

 Site location

-The project is located within the site of the existing Powerhouse Museum Ultimo at 500 Harris Street, Ultimo.
+The project is located within the site of the existing Powerhouse Ultimo at 500 Harris Street, Ultimo.
 This 1.7-hectare site has been home to the museum since 1988.

 The State Significant Development Application includes the Ultimo Power Station, Wran building, the former Post Office, Boiler House and Turbine Hall.